manasi132/music_streaming_platform_cn/README.md

-# music_streaming_platform_cn
-Secure audio streaming system using Python client-server architecture.
-The server streams audio files over SSL/TCP, while the client buffers and plays them smoothly.
-Supports multithreading and calculates performance metrics like latency and throughput.
+# Secure Audio Streaming System

+## Overview
+This project implements a secure client-server audio streaming system using Python.
+The system enables clients to request and receive audio files from a centralized server over a TCP connection secured with SSL/TLS encryption.
+It demonstrates concepts in network programming, concurrency, and real-time data streaming.

+## Features
+- Secure communication using SSL/TLS
+- Multithreaded server for handling multiple clients
+- Chunk-based file streaming
+- Client-side buffering for smooth playback
+- Performance metrics calculation (latency, throughput, total time)

+## Usage
+Run the server:
+python server.py

+Run the client:
+python client.py